-PEPRA plans U and W are subject to an annual compensation limit for calculating retirement ben- efits under Section 7522.10 of the California Public Employees' Pension Reform Act of 2013 (PEP- RA).
+PEPRA plan U is subject to an annual compensation limit for calculating retirement benefits under Section 7522.10 of the California Public Employees' Pension Reform Act of 2013 (PEPRA).
 The compensation limit is adjusted annually, based on the changes to the Consumer Price Index for All Urban Consumers: U.S. City Average.

 All other plans are subject to an annual compensation limit for calculating benefits under Section 401(a)(17) of the Internal Revenue Code.
-If you became a member of OCERS on or after January 1, 1996 this compensation limit applies to you.
+If you became a member of OCERS on or after January 1, 1990 this compensation limit applies to you.

 In the event a member's annual earnings reach the maximum amount permitted in that calendar year, OCERS will request that the employer discontinue deducting retirement contributions from that individual member's pay for the remainder of the calendar year.
 Deductions for OCERS contributions will resume the following January.
-You can find Compensation and Benefit Limits HERE.
+You can find Compensation and Benefit Limits here.